AdamRobinsonSE/accelerated-results-cookbook/README.md

 ## Known Issues

+**please try to break things and let me know so I can go in and fix it!**

 1. Currently you could can add the same recipe to favorites an infinite # of times, don't get too crazy!
 Will have more time later this week to add a remove from favorites function.
 1. Fix some responsive issues on the edit recipe modal